Phone Scammer From Atlantic City Who Preyed On Recently Widowed Seniors Pleads Out: US Attorney

 To square the bogus debts, he said, Crosby had the victims buy prepaid cards at various retailers and give her the 10-digit codes on the back.

-She then cashed in the cars, moved the money into accounts she controlled and withdrew funds from various ATMs in Atlantic City, Brigantine and Absecon, Sellinger said.
+She then cashed in the cards, moved the money into accounts she controlled and withdrew funds from various ATMs in Atlantic City, Brigantine and Absecon, Sellinger said.

 Crosby was receiving Supplemental Security Income (SSI) benefits from the Social Security Administration and Medicaid benefits at the time, the U.S. attorney said.